Charles E W Bean, Diaries, AWM38 3DRL 606/87/1 - August 1917 - Part 3

 down a great number of

-Hums in his time here.
+Huns in his time here.

 Did any of the A.F.C.

-men doanythey notable
+men do anything notable

 we asked.
-Well, tere was
+Well, there was

-Norville - he was AF.C.
+Norville - he was A.F.C.
 He

 a patrol of 7.
 They struck

-25 fermans, & fot split up
+25 Germans, & got split up

-tn the Scrap.
+in the Scrap.
 He ws last

-seen going down in control
+seen going down in control.

-control on (other side of
+control on / other side o /

 lines.
 What ws remarkable

-in this fight ws thall
+in this fight ws tt all /

 27